Kdeshun/cst391/week1/Activity1 Express API/README.md

 ```

 **Description:**
-Updates an existing album’s information.
-The response confirms whether the update was successful.
+This endpoint allows you to update the information of an existing album in the database.
+Upon a successful update, the response will confirm whether the operation was successful.

 ---